MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/run.md

 ---
-title: run
+title: NPM run
 description: About the npm run command
 ---

-See [npm-run-script](https://docs.npmjs.com/cli/run-script) in the docs.
+See [npm run-script](https://docs.npmjs.com/cli/run-script) in the docs.

 ## Flags